Product Table filters & widgets

 filters option in the shortcode.
 E.g.

 How to rename the filters

-- Depending on the number of products in your store, you can disable the lazy_load option.
+- Depending on the number of products in your store, you can disable the lazy load option.
 If you are not using lazy load then the filter dropdowns will only show options relating to the products in the current table.

-- If you can't disable lazy load due to the number of products in the table, then you could create a custom taxonomy and use this as a filter instead.
+- If you can't disable lazy load, you could create a custom taxonomy and use this as a filter instead.
 For example, if you are listing clothing products in a table and want to add a categories filter for the clothing categories only, then you could create a 'Clothing' taxonomy and add each sub-category that you need to be able to filter by.
 You can then add a filter dropdown for this taxonomy, instead of using the actual categories filter.